Skip to main content

 Run the agent

-certplane-agent run --config /etc/certplane/agent.yml
+certplane-agent -c /etc/certplane/agent.yml run

-On startup the agent:
+On each run, the agent: